RoboZero/MiniSprite/README.md

 ### Summary
-MiniSprite
-Tiny package made for Wearable & Mobile Apps class Made for midterm Fidget Phone.
-Based on Unity component architecture
+MiniSprite is a tiny Android Studio package made for Wearable & Mobile Apps class.
+Originally made to simplify the midterm Fidget Phone using a wave of sprites.
+Based on Unity component architecture.

 ### Reasons to use
-You are using SurfaceView
+- You are using SurfaceView
-You want to easily move, rotate, and set a local-space parent on the SurfaceView = Transform You want to animate a sprite on SurfaceView = MiniSprite, Transform You want to share capabilities (e.g. falling sprite, player sprite) using components
+- You want to easily move, rotate, and set a local-space parent on the SurfaceView = Transform
+- You want to animate a sprite on SurfaceView = MiniSprite, Transform
+- You want to share capabilities (e.g. falling sprite, player sprite) using components

+Note: Recommended to use JBox2D for physics manipulation or more complex transform manipulation.

 ### How to Use:

 Activity OnCreate
-1. Get SurfaceView in Activity
+1. Get reference to SurfaceView in Activity (typically findById)
 2. Create MiniSpriteSurface with SurfaceView and store reference.
 3. If you need to update transforms in MiniSpriteSurface update loop
 - Implement IMiniSpriteSurfaceListener on your Activity